Ngawang Jigme Drakpa: Dark omens

-The end of the Rinpungpa
+Fall of the Rinpungpa

 A relative of the Rinpungpa, Karma Tseten, was the governor of the Samdrubtse castle at Shigatse since 1548.
 In 1557, according to one source, he rose in rebellion against the Rinpungpa.
 Another account, an eyewitness account by the renowned Drukpa hierarch Kunkhyen Pema Karpo, states that Karma Tseten still carried out his duties by 1565.
 By this time there was widespread discontent with the rule of the family, and Karma Tseten supported various rebellious estates.
 In 1565 he started an uprising that took the Rinpungpa completely by surprise.
 The rebels seized Panam Lhundrup Kyungtse and the Pakmori Gold Castle.
 As the Rinpungpa soldiers dispersed, the place of the wangden (prince) Ngawang Jigme Drakpa was encircled by enemies.
 One of his sons was killed and he was taken captive.
 The Drukpa lama Kunkhyen Pema Karpo arranged a peaceful settlement between the parties.
 However, just after the Tibetan new year in 1566 a new war broke out in lower Nyangtö.
 After another intervention by Kunkhyen, Ngawang Jigme Drakpa agreed to cede the entire Panam region to Tseten Dorje.
 These events marked the definitive end of Rinpungpa prominence in Central Tibet.
 According to one anecdote, the wife of Ngawang Jigme Drakpa told her husband about the defeat sustained by his troops against Karma Tseten.
 He then replied that it did not matter since he had finished his poem.
 The impoverished Ngawang Jigme Drakpa was allowed to continue as a local lord.
 A few abortive military campaigns were subsequently undertaken by the waning Rinpungpa, against Narthang in Tsang in 1567, and against Kyishö in Ü in 1575.
 The Tsang-Rong war of 1588-89 further crippled the Rinpungpa and they had to capitulate their remaining authority to the Tsangpa in 1590.
 Ngawang Jigme Drakpa died in 1597, leaving two sons called Dawa Zangpo and Gewa Pal.
 He was succeeded as lord of Rinpung by a certain Norbu Zangpo who died in 1601.
 By this time the estate only had local importance.
 The usurper Karma Tseten, also known as Zhingshagpa, became the ancestor of the Tsangpa Dynasty that ruled parts of Tibet until 1642.